 Do not take tryptophan supplements if you already take medications that affect serotonin levels like antidepressants, as it could lead to a condition known as serotonin syndrome.
 The symptoms of serotonin syndrome include tremors, agitation, delirium and sweating.
 If you take medication that influence serotonin, talk to your doctor before adding a tryptophan supplement to your health regimen.

 Many proteins contain tryptophan.
 The most well-known is turkey, but other sources include chicken, eggs, shrimp and crabs.

-If you use tryptophan powder a dietary supplement, take 500 mg (scant 3/8 tsp) up to three times a day, or as directed by physician.
+If you use a tryptophan powder dietary supplement, take 500 mg (scant 3/8 tsp) up to three times a day, or as directed by physician.

 Tryptophan supplements may also contain melatonin and 5-HTP.
-If need a sleep aid, opt for a supplement containing melatonin.
+If you need a sleep aid, opt for a supplement containing melatonin.
 To improve your mood and memory, choose the supplement that contains 5-HTP.

 The Bottom Line

 Amino acids are natural, readily available without a prescription and have few to no side effects.
 Tryptophan, one of the nine essential amino acids, produces hormones such as serotonin and melatonin — all of which regulate your sleep cycle, mood, behavior and appetite.
-While there’s no such thing as a “chill pill,” tryptophan naturally comes pretty close!
+While there’s no such thing as a “chill pill,” tryptophan comes pretty close!